MichaelCurrin/mkdocs-quickstart/README.md

 [![Made with Python](https://img.shields.io/badge/Python->%3D3.6-blue?logo=python&logoColor=white)](https://python.org)
 [![Made with MkDocs](https://img.shields.io/badge/MkDocs-~=1.1-blue)](https://www.mkdocs.org/)
 [![CI - GH Actions](https://img.shields.io/badge/CI-GH_Actions-blue?logo=github-actions&logoColor=white)](https://github.com/features/actions)

+A template, live demo and tutorial for how to setup a MkDocs docs site on GH Pages.
+Using GitHub Actions to automated deploys.

 <!-- TODO When creating a new project copied from this template, you can delete this README.md and start over -->